Lubbock vacation rentals

 Lubbock is a college town, home to Texas Tech University, whose museum includes Lubbock Lake Landmark, an archaeological and natural history preserve.
 Located at the northern edge of the city, the site shows evidence of almost 12,000 years of human habitation in the region.
 The campus museum also includes the 27-acre National Ranching Heritage Center, an outdoor historical park packed with original structures including a railroad depot, saddle store, and homesteads.
 After a day of seeing the sights, stop by one of Lubbock’s barbecue restaurants.

 The best time to stay in a vacation rental in Lubbock

 The best times to visit Lubbock are spring and fall, when temperatures are warm but not too hot, and the weather is perfect for exploring the town’s outdoor entertainment.
 Summers can get quite hot, so be sure to pack appropriate sun protection.
 Lubbock has a thriving cultural scene, with something going on almost every day of the week, with many exciting festivals happening in summer and fall.
 In July, an arts festival recognizes local visual and performance artists with two days of events.
 Lubbock Uncorked celebrates the region’s wine production with tastings, wine dinners, and live music each November.
 Temperatures drop in winter, but they don’t often go below freezing, and the city rarely sees snow.

-What are the top things to do in Lubbock?
+Top things to do in Lubbock

 The Buddy Holly Hall of Performing Arts and Sciences